Missives of Sale (Scots law): Missives process in residential property transactions

 The Seller may advertise the property on the market at a fixed price or use a blind-bidding system whereby multiple offerers silently bid against each other without knowledge of the other offeror's offered purchase price.

 The offeror, if they wish to purchase the property, will submit a formal written offer through their solicitor to the Seller's agents to purchase the residential property.
 The offer will outline the bid price and any conditions to be complied with by the Seller, such as the Buyer having sight of reports on the property or the inclusion of any moveable property (such as white goods) in the sale of the property.
-Only moveable property that has acceeded to the heritable property will be included in the transfer automatically.
+Only moveable property that has acceded to the heritable property will be included in the transfer automatically.

 The seller with place a closing date, the date on which the Seller decides to stop receiving offers.
 The Seller will then review the offers made by the prospective buyers and choose a preferred buyer and will respond to this preferred buyer's offer.

 This response, called the acceptance, may accept the offer outright, known as a simple or de plano acceptance, resulting in a binding contract between the parties in Scots law.
 However, it is common for the Seller's initial response to be a qualified acceptance in order to avoid creating a binding missives of sale at an early stage.
 Without a de plano acceptance outright to either parties' terms, there is no binding contract.